 Back in 1967, Peter Drucker articulated the rules and the necessary thought habits for an effective executive, where effectiveness was defined as a key driver of success in business.

-The impact this definition had on business was so immense that even today, efficiency remained as one of the most important virtues a successful leader must possess.
+The impact this definition had on business was so immense that even today, efficiency remained one of the most important virtues a successful leader must possess.

-Hence, preserving it through dealing various situations in both business and life is of the utmost importance for starting, growing, and maintaining a profitable and productive business.
+Hence, preserving it through dealing with various situations in both business and life is of the utmost importance for starting, growing, and maintaining a profitable and productive business.

 Here are some of the most persistent efficiency killers you may or may not have noticed, including the ways to deal with them according to mainstream psychology: